Jacob-CL/CTFNotes/Boxes/HTB_Puppy.md

 ```
  - Greping for password didn't help much but we have Stephen A. Cooper in admins

-- Tried windapsearch.py with different flags but kept getting 'invalid credentials', windapsearch.py is super super fussy so make sure the syntax is correct - look at below carefully - same command but structured differently - but one with a slightly misleading error message:
+- IMPORTANT: Tried windapsearch.py with different flags but kept getting 'invalid credentials', windapsearch.py is super super fussy so make sure the syntax is correct - look at below carefully - same command but structured differently - but one with a slightly misleading error message:
 ```
 ┌──(v-env)(root㉿kali)-[/home/jacob/Desktop/Boxes/Puppy/windapsearch]
 └─# python3 windapsearch.py --dc-ip 10.10.11.70 -u levi.james@PUPPY.HTB -p "KingofAkron2025!" --computers